DeanJayMathew/c-hybrid-pqc-demo-with-unity/README.md

 Learning Outcomes

-This project is ideal for anyone looking to demonstrate professional C skills with:
+This project will help you understand how liboqs is structured using standard C library design in the context of terminating post-quantum handshakes:

 Library creation